-In December 2012, the Standing Committee of the NPC promulgated the Decision on Strengthening Network Information Protection, or the Network Information Protection Decision, to enhance the legal protection of information security and privacy on the internet.
-The Network Information Protection Decision also requires internet operators to take measures to ensure confidentiality of information of users.
-In July 2013, the MIIT promulgated the Provisions on Protection of Personal Information of Telecommunication and Internet Users to regulate the collection and use of users' personal information in the provision of telecommunication service and internet information service in mainland China.
-In August 2015, the Standing Committee of the NPC promulgated the Ninth Amendment to the Criminal Law, which became effective in November 2015 and amended the standards of crime of infringing citizens' personal information and reinforced the criminal culpability of unlawful collection, transaction, and provision of personal information.
+In December 2012, the Standing Committee of the National People's Congress promulgated the Decision on Strengthening Network Information Protection to enhance the legal protection of information security and privacy on the internet.
+The decision also requires internet operators to take measures to ensure confidentiality of information of users.
+In July 2013, the Ministry of Industry and Information Technology promulgated the Provisions on Protection of Personal Information of Telecommunication and Internet Users to regulate the collection and use of users' personal information in the provision of telecommunication service and internet information service in mainland China.
+In August 2015, the Standing Committee of the National People's Congress promulgated the Ninth Amendment to the Criminal Law, which became effective in November 2015 and amended the standards of crime of infringing citizens' personal information and reinforced the criminal culpability of unlawful collection, transaction, and provision of personal information.
 It further provides that any network service provider that fails to fulfill the obligations related to internet information security administration as required by applicable laws and refuses to rectify upon orders will be subject to criminal liability.
-In November 2016, the Standing Committee of the NPC promulgated the Cyber Security Law of mainland China, which requires, among others, that network operators take security measures to protect the network from unauthorized interference, damage and unauthorized access and prevent data from being divulged, stolen or tampered with.
+In November 2016, the Standing Committee of the National People's Congress promulgated the Cyber Security Law of mainland China, which requires, among others, that network operators take security measures to protect the network from unauthorized interference, damage and unauthorized access and prevent data from being divulged, stolen or tampered with.
 Network operators are also required to collect and use personal information in compliance with the principles of legitimacy, properness and necessity, and strictly within the scope of authorization by the subject of personal information unless otherwise prescribed by laws or regulations.
 The Civil Code promulgated in 2020 also provides specific provisions regarding the protection of personal information.

-On July 30, 2021, the State Council promulgated the Provisions on the Security Protection of Critical Information Infrastructure, or the CII Regulation, which became effective on September 1, 2021.
-According to the CII regulation, a critical information infrastructure, or CII, refers to an important network facility or information system in important industries and fields such as public communication and information services, energy, transportation, water conservancy, finance, public services, e-government, and national defense technology industry, among others.
-CII also refers to other important network facilities and information systems that may seriously endanger national security, national economy, people's livelihood, and public interests in the event of damage, loss of function, or data leakage.
-The competent departments and supervision and management departments of the aforementioned important industries and fields are the departments responsible for the CII security protection work.
-They will be responsible for organizing the identification of CIIs in their respective industries or fields in accordance with the identification rules, promptly notifying the CII operators of the identification results, and notifying the public security department of the State Council.
+On July 30, 2021, the State Council promulgated the Provisions on the Security Protection of Critical Information Infrastructure, which became effective on September 1, 2021.
+According to these provisions, a critical information infrastructure refers to an important network facility or information system in important industries and fields such as public communication and information services, energy, transportation, water conservancy, finance, public services, e-government, and national defense technology industry, among others.
+Critical information infrastructure also refers to other important network facilities and information systems that may seriously endanger national security, national economy, people's livelihood, and public interests in the event of damage, loss of function, or data leakage.
+The competent departments and supervision and management departments of the aforementioned important industries and fields are the departments responsible for the critical information infrastructure security protection work.
+They will be responsible for organizing the identification of Critical Information Infrastructures in their respective industries or fields in accordance with the identification rules, promptly notifying the critical information infrastructure operators of the identification results, and notifying the public security department of the State Council.